pybamm-team/PyBaMM/docs/index.rst

 Python Battery Mathematical Modelling (**PyBAMM**) solves continuum models for batteries, using both numerical methods and asymptotic analysis.

-PyBAMM is hosted on GitHub_.
+PyBaMM is hosted on GitHub_.
 This page provides the *API*, or *developer documentation* for ``pybamm``.

 * :ref:`genindex`